nkvoronov/script.globalsearch/README.txt

 180 - The script will set this id to visible when the selected item is a song 200 - The script will set this id to visible when the selected item is a programme

-191 - First button (OK), but you can specify a different label for it if you like 192 - Second button.
-The script will set the button label and the visible condition.
+192 - Button, The script will set the button label and the visible condition.
-193 - Third button.
-The script will set the button label and the visible condition.
+193 - Button, The script will set the button label and the visible condition.